samuelebortolotti/Education-Trentino/docs/index.md

 ```

 # Resources
-In this section, we present the list of resources which can be consulted in order to know more about the project.
+In this section, we present the list of resources that can be consulted in order to know more about the project.

 ## Authors
 Here you can find the contact information in order to get in touch with us: